NUDelta/ce-platform/README.md

 #### Export
 1. Navigate to `../Cerebro-ios/ios/project` and open the `.xcworkspace`.
-2. Change the Bundle Identifier to the same identifier as in the provisioning profile above (here, `edu.northwestern.delta.A`).
+2. Change the Bundle Identifier to the same identifier as in the provisioning profile above (here, `edu.northwestern.delta.D`).
 3. Copy `ceEnterpriseExport.sh` and `exportOptions.plist` to the same directory as the `.xcworkspace`.
 Then, run `./ceEnterpriseExport.sh` to create the application.
 4. The `.ipa` can be found in the `Cerebro-export/` directory.
 Distribute your `.ipa` to testers using [diawi.com](www.diawi.com).